 – Theatre is complicated because is about our everyday moods, emotions and fears

-– so Emmauel Demarcy-Mota, director of one of the stage in Paris, told during the press conference, which I was attending.
+– so said Emmauel Demarcy-Mota, director of one of the stage in Paris during the press conference in Sibiu, Romania which I have attended.

 – These are not just colourful fabrics, this is my identity, the country I come from, the taste of my childhood.

 so Virtue Shine told me, a fashion designer from Ghana who now sews brightly coloured clothes in Galway.

 January in Ireland over the wild Atlantic is a burden.
 Heavy rain, gales, hail, grey colour skies.
 Meanwhile I enter Virtue’s studio and there I can see hundreds of special fabrics around, each with different patterns and colours.
 On the hangers are dresses, skirts, jackets, scarves, bags and birds.

 – Working with colours here in Galway, where the sky is clouded so often is a great privilege, because the colour is a mood lifter and can preset my day

 – says Virtue.

 I think blogging is like travelling through life: a cloudburst, a gale, mud, warm wind, coolness, logs underfoot, surprises around the corner, bagels for breakfast, coffee, lots of coffee.